USSBA/brand/demo/illustrations.md

 # Illustrations and iconography

-Illustrations and iconography are great tools to visually represent complex ideas thereby making them more accessible.
-They should not be used as just decoration and require some thought and strategy when using them.
+Illustrations and iconography are great tools to visually represent complex ideas.
+However, they require some thought and strategy when using them.
+Illustrations should not be used solely for decoration.

 Our illustration and iconography style is clean, modern, playful but still professional, and a touch dynamic.
-They should work well on a white or very light gray background.
+It should work well on a white or very light gray background.

-You can download the icons which SBA has developed and approved [here](https://sba123.sharepoint.com/offices/OMCS/Documents/Forms/AllItems.aspx?RootFolder=%2Foffices%2FOMCS%2FDocuments%2FBrand%20Icons&FolderCTID=0x012000BBD3D74ACCE4C342A5321E8615767791&View=%7B48C5815D-F2B3-42B3-B504-7D837B3B5ED8%7D).
+SBA staff and contractors can download [illustrations and icons](https://sba123.sharepoint.com/offices/OMCS/Documents/Forms/AllItems.aspx?RootFolder=%2Foffices%2FOMCS%2FDocuments%2FBrand%20Icons&FolderCTID=0x012000BBD3D74ACCE4C342A5321E8615767791&View=%7B48C5815D-F2B3-42B3-B504-7D837B3B5ED8%7D) that SBA developed and approved.

-## Guidelines for illustration and iconography aesthetics
+## Aesthetic guidelines

 ### Perspective
 Illustrations and icons should be portrayed from one perspective, either the front or the top, giving it a flat appearance.